 Speech used as song.
-During the 1960s and 1970s in particular, this technique was often used in film musicals to allow popular actors to star in them despite a total or near-total lack of singing ability.
+During the 1960s and 1970s in particular, this technique was often used in film musicals to allow popular actors to star in them despite a total or near-total lack of singing ability, before home video became widely available in the 1980s, allowing viewers to watch movies at home directly.
+After that, film soundtrack albums would concentrate on the music, either the score or vocal songs used in the film.
 It is also used in theatre when production schedules simply do not allow time for proper rehearsal of choral numbers.

 - Rex Harrison in My Fair Lady and Doctor Dolittle.
 He dubbed the technique "Sing-Speak".

 - Lorne Greene in Bonanza performs the theme's lyrics this way.

 - John DiMaggio, voicing Gorilla Grodd in the Batman: The Brave and the Bold episode "Mayhem of the Music Meister!", uses this technique.

 - Just about everyone in the film version of Man of La Mancha, which is fortunate since none of the stars were even tolerable singers.

 - Robert Preston as Professor Harold Hill in The Music Man.

 - Used on The Muppet Show by any guest star who couldn't actually sing.